tractorcow/silverstripe-datelink/README.md

 ### Code changes to Page.php

- * To tell pages to use the new date url scheme you will need to override the RelativeLink() function in your class
+ * To tell pages to use the new date url scheme you will need to override the RelativeLink() function in your Page class

 ```php
 public function RelativeLink($action = null)